 Understand Your Pension Options

-Changes to the Public Service Pension Plan were recently announced.
+Changes to the Public Service Pension Plan were announced.
 Visit the Public Service Pension Plan to learn about the changes.
-If you are nearing retirement and have questions, contact the BC Pension Corporation plan administrator.
+If you are nearing retirement and have questions, contact the BC Pension Corporation plan administrator at 1-800-665-3554.

 Understand your options as you prepare for life after work.
 You are strongly encouraged to seek independent financial advice as you plan for retirement.